subsquid/docs/docs/tutorials/bayc/step-two-deriving-owners-and-tokens.md

 Note how the entities we define form an acyclic dependency graph:
 - `Owner` entity instances can be made straight from the raw events data;
 - `Token`s require the raw data plus the `Owner`s;
-- `Transfer` entities require all of the above.
+- `Transfer` entities require all the above.

 As a consequence, the creation of entity instances must proceed in a [particular order](https://en.wikipedia.org/wiki/Topological_sorting).
 Squids usually use small graphs like this one, and in these the order can be easily found manually (e.g. `Owner`s then `Token`s then `Transfer`s in this case).
 We will assume that it can be hardcoded by the programmer.